Stephan2204/Meinberg-NTP/README.md

 In addition to receiving its own IPv4 configuration, this firmware explicitly requests:

+## IPv6 support
+SLAAC is activated and a link-local und global address will be retrieved (if possible!)
+ICMP, NTP and Webserver are available via IPv4 and IPv6.

 **DHCP Option 7 --- Log Server**

 This required rebuilding lwIP because the normal Arduino-ESP32 framework